marie-lourdes/leperlier-marie-lourdes-AppMicoservices-MedilaboSolutions-P9/readme.md

 -For testing  all endpoints and forms, follow the menu and navigation in the application

 ### Use Docker image and  Docker Compose
-In each microservice folder , the file Dockerfile allow you to build Docker image:
+In each microservice folder , the file Sockerfile allow you to build Docker image:

-- Run command Docker in your favorite CLI:'docker build -t <name image  noted in docker-compose.yaml> .' for  creating  image of each microservice
+- Run command Docker in your favorite CLI:'docker build -t [name image  noted in docker-compose.yaml] .' for  creating  image of each microservice

-- Then run: 'docker run -d -p <port>:<port> <name image noted in docker-compose.yaml>' for running container of each microservice you will see in the interface Docker images and containes of all microservices
+- Then run: 'docker run -d -p [port]:[port] [name image noted in docker-compose.yaml]' for running container of each microservice you will see in the interface Docker images and containes of all microservices

-Then, in root of project, the file docker-compose.yaml allow you to run all microservices together
+Then, in root of project, the file Docker-compose.yaml allow you to run all microservices together

 - Run command Docker:'docker-compose up -d'